Makkalai Petra Magarasi: Cast

+Production

+Makkalai Petra Magarasi was the first film to be produced by actor V. K. Ramasamy and director A. P. Nagarajan (who worked mostly as a screenwriter at that time) under their then newly formed production company Sri Lakshmi Pictures.

 Soundtrack

 The music composed by K. V. Mahadevan.
-Lyrics were written by A. Maruthakasi, Thanjai N. Ramaiah Dass, Ka.
-Mu.
-Sheriff & Pattukkottai Kalyanasundaram.
-The song "Manapaarai Maadu Katti" is set to Sindhu Bhairavi raga.
+The song "Manapaarai Maadu Katti" is set to the Sindhu Bhairavi raga.